It's a simple online service allowing businesses to automatically send appointment reminders to their clients via text and email.

 Note that times will be displayed using the time zone you've defined in Settings > Basic.
 Your specified time zone will be used in reminders regardless of the time zone of the appointment itself.

 It's not possible for a web site to access local files on your local computer (as this would represent a big security risk).
 Because SMS Client Reminders needs to monitor your appointments calendar (in order to identify what reminders are needed) the only way is to make the calendar available online.
 If this causes a problem then you can manually input appointments or upload an appointments file.

-Creating an online calendar is easy, convenient and needn't cost anything.
+Creating an online calendar is easy, convenient and needn't cost anything (we recommend Google Calendar).
 Several well-known companies offer free calendar services, and paid-for services are also available.
 When you sign in to your SMS Client Reminders account, full details on how to set up an appointments calendar are available in the Add Appointments page.
 Alternatively you can follow the create a calendar tutorial.

 No, only those you give the url to will be able to access your calendar.
 Someone could theoretically "guess" the url but given their complexity this is extremely unlikely.
 It would be the equivalent of guessing a randomly generated 25 character password.

 If you want to upload a static appointments file, you can do so in iCalendar (iCal/ICS) or CSV format.
 For Client Name mode the CSV file must have columns called Name, Date and Time.
 For Direct Input mode the CSV file must have columns called Date, Time, Phone and (optionally) Email.

 Yes - you can connect up to 20 calendars.